ldtteam/MinecoloniesWiki/source/buildings/shepherd.md

 | 4 | 8 |
 | 5 | 10 |

-Now you can access the Sheep's Hut block (right click on it) and you will see a GUI with different options:

-# Shepherd Hut GUI
+# Shepherd's Hut GUI

-Now you can access the Sheep's Hut block (right click on it) and you will see a GUI with different options:
+When accessing the Shepherd's Hut block by right-clicking on it, you will see a GUI with different options:

 <br>
 <div class="row">